This document describes how to request, install, trust, and renew certain types of certificates on Cisco ASA Software managed with ASDM.

 trustpoint public-root-ca no validation-usage

-By default, a trusted CA certificate can be used to authenticate VPN peer or user connecting to any tunnel-group.
+By default, a trusted CA certificate can be used to authenticate VPN IPSEC peer or Remote Access VPN user connecting to any tunnel-group.
 Proper authorization needs to be designed.

-Use certificate maps and tunnel-group maps to ensure only authorized certificates are used for specific tunnel groups.
-Set a default tunnel group map rule, that points to a no-access tunnel group to restrict unauthorized access.
+Use certificate and tunnel-group maps to ensure only authorized certificates are used for specific tunnel groups.
+Set a default tunnel group map rule that points to a no-access tunnel group to restrict unauthorized access.

 Certificate authentication is only allowed for: